ccilab-tamuct/HyperledgerFabric/README.md

 # HyperledgerFabric

-This document is a step-by-step guide on installing Hyperledger Fabric.
+## This document is a step-by-step guide on installing Hyperledger Fabric.
 It will be a guide to installing the dependencies and initializing the test-network described in the official documentation.

-Required software:
+## Required software:
 1. Ubuntu (latest version)
 2. Visual Studio Code (latest version)

+## Install Hyperledger Fabric
 * Open the terminal.
 * Create a new directory called "HLF".
 This will be the main directory to run Hyperledger Fabric chaincode and applications.
   ```